korginc/logue-sdk/platform/minilogue-xd/README.md

 The following variables are declared:

-* PROJECT : Project name.
+- PROJECT : Project name.
 Will be used in the filename of build products.
-* UCSRC : C source files.
+- UCSRC : C source files.
-* UCXXSRC :  C++ source files.
+- UCXXSRC : C++ source files.
-* UINCDIR : Header search paths.
+- UINCDIR : Header search paths.
-* UDEFS : Custom gcc define flags.
+- UDEFS : Custom gcc define flags.
-* ULIB : Linker library flags.
+- ULIB : Linker library flags.
-* ULIBDIR : Linker library search paths.
+- ULIBDIR : Linker library search paths.

 ### tests/

-The *tests/* directory contains very simple code that illustrates how to write oscillators and effects.
+The _tests/_ directory contains very simple code that illustrates how to write oscillators and effects.
 They are not meant to do anything useful, nor claim to be optimized.
 You can refer to these as examples of how to use the different interfaces and test your setup.

 ## Core API

 Here's an overview of the core API for custom oscillator/effects.

 ### Oscillators (osc)

-Your main implementation file should include *userosc.h* and implement the following functions.
+Your main implementation file should include _userosc.h_ and implement the following functions.

-* `void OSC_INIT(uint32_t platform, uint32_t api)`: Called on instantiation of the oscillator.
+- `void OSC_INIT(uint32_t platform, uint32_t api)`: Called on instantiation of the oscillator.
 Use this callback to perform any required initializations.
-See `inc/userprg.h` for possible values of platform and api.
+See `logue/userprg.h` for possible values of platform and api.

-* `void OSC_CYCLE(const user_osc_param_t * const params, int32_t *yn, const uint32_t frames)`: This is where the waveform should be computed.
-This function is called every time a buffer of *frames* samples is required (1 sample per frame).
-Samples should be written to the *yn* buffer.
-Output samples should be formatted in [Q31 fixed point representation](https://en.wikipedia.org/wiki/Q_(number_format)).
+- `void OSC_CYCLE(const user_osc_param_t * const params, int32_t *yn, const uint32_t frames)`: This is where the waveform should be computed.
+This function is called every time a buffer of _frames_ samples is required (1 sample per frame).
+Samples should be written to the _yn_ buffer.
+Output samples should be formatted in [Q31 fixed point representation](<https://en.wikipedia.org/wiki/Q_(number_format)>).

-    _Note: Floating-point numbers can be converted to Q31 format using the `f32_to_q31(f)` macro defined in `inc/utils/fixed_math.h`.
-Also see `inc/userosc.h` for `user_osc_param_t` definition._
+  _Note: Floating-point numbers can be converted to Q31 format using the `f32_to_q31(f)` macro defined in `logue/utils/fixed_math.h`.
+Also see `logue/userosc.h` for `user_osc_param_t` definition._

   _Note: Buffer lengths up to 64 frames should be supported.
 However you can perform multiple passes on smaller buffers if you prefer.
 (Optimize for powers of two: 16, 32, 64)_

-* `void OSC_NOTEON(const user_osc_param_t * const params)`: Called whenever a note on event occurs.
+- `void OSC_NOTEON(const user_osc_param_t * const params)`: Called whenever a note on event occurs.

-* `void OSC_NOTEOFF(const user_osc_param_t * const params)`: Called whenever a note off event occurs.
+- `void OSC_NOTEOFF(const user_osc_param_t * const params)`: Called whenever a note off event occurs.

-* `void OSC_PARAM(uint16_t index, uint16_t value)`: Called whenever the user changes a parameter value.
+- `void OSC_PARAM(uint16_t index, uint16_t value)`: Called whenever the user changes a parameter value.

 For more details see the [Oscillator Instance API reference](https://korginc.github.io/logue-sdk/ref/minilogue-xd/v1.1-0/html/group__osc__inst.html).
 Also see the [Oscillator Runtime API](https://korginc.github.io/logue-sdk/ref/minilogue-xd/v1.1-0/html/group__osc__api.html), [Arithmetic Utilities](https://korginc.github.io/logue-sdk/ref/minilogue-xd/v1.1-0/html/group__utils.html) and [Common DSP Utilities](https://korginc.github.io/logue-sdk/ref/minilogue-xd/v1.1-0/html/namespacedsp.html) for useful primitives.

 ### Modulation Effects API (modfx)

 Your main implementation file should include `usermodfx.h` and implement the following functions.

-* `void MODFX_INIT(uint32_t platform, uint32_t api)`: Called on instantiation of the effect.
+- `void MODFX_INIT(uint32_t platform, uint32_t api)`: Called on instantiation of the effect.
 Use this callback to perform any required initializations.
-See `inc/userprg.h` for possible values of platform and api.
+See `logue/userprg.h` for possible values of platform and api.

-* `void MODFX_PROCESS(const float *main_xn, float *main_yn, const float *sub_xn,  float *sub_yn, uint32_t frames)`: This is where you should process the input samples.
-This function is called every time a buffer of *frames* samples is required (1 sample per frame).  *\*\_xn* buffers denote inputs and *\*\_yn* denote output buffers, where you should write your results.
+- `void MODFX_PROCESS(const float *main_xn, float *main_yn, const float *sub_xn, float *sub_yn, uint32_t frames)`: This is where you should process the input samples.
+This function is called every time a buffer of _frames_ samples is required (1 sample per frame). _\*\_xn_ buffers denote inputs and _\*\_yn_ denote output buffers, where you should write your results.

   _Note: There are *main\_* and *sub\_* versions of the inputs and outputs in order to support the dual timbre feature of the prologue.
 On the prologue, both main and sub should be processed the same way in parallel.
-On other non-multitimbral platforms you can ignore *sub\_xn* and *sub\_yn*_
+On other non-multitimbral platforms you can ignore *sub_xn* and *sub_yn*_

   _Note: Buffer lengths up to 64 frames should be supported.
 However you can perform multiple passes on smaller buffers if you prefer.
 (Optimize for powers of two: 16, 32, 64)_

-* `void MODFX_PARAM(uint8_t index, uint32_t value)`: Called whenever the user changes a parameter value.
+- `void MODFX_PARAM(uint8_t index, uint32_t value)`: Called whenever the user changes a parameter value.

 For more details see the [Modulation Effect Instance API reference](https://korginc.github.io/logue-sdk/ref/minilogue-xd/v1.1-0/html/group__modfx__inst.html).
 Also see the [Effects Runtime API](https://korginc.github.io/logue-sdk/ref/minilogue-xd/v1.1-0/html/group__fx__api.html), [Arithmetic Utilities](https://korginc.github.io/logue-sdk/ref/minilogue-xd/v1.1-0/html/group__utils.html) and [Common DSP Utilities](https://korginc.github.io/logue-sdk/ref/minilogue-xd/v1.1-0/html/namespacedsp.html) for useful primitives.